 Can Exercise Affect My Fertility?

-For many women, there is something of a connection between exercise and their fertility.
+For many women, there is a connection between how much they exercise and their fertility.
 Exercise can affect fertility in several ways.
-In some cases, exercise may lead to infertility.
 In most cases, exercise is a part of a regular healthy routine that can help a woman in all areas of her life, including fertility.

-Over-exercising is one of the bigger causes of infertility for women.
-If a woman exercises too much, she is at a risk of losing too much of her body fat.
-Body fat plays an essential role in the production of estrogen; without enough estrogen, a woman who over-exercises might not ovulate.
-The technical term for not ovulating is oligomenorrhea, and is a major cause of fertility problems.
+Over-exercising is one of the more significant causes of infertility for women.
+If a woman exercises too much, she is at risk of losing too much of her body fat.
+Body fat plays an essential role in the production of estrogen.
+Without enough estrogen, a woman who over-exercises might not ovulate.
+The technical term for not ovulating is anovulation and is a significant cause of fertility problems.

-Women who don’t get enough exercise can impact their fertility negatively as well.
+On the other hand, women who don't get enough exercise can impact their fertility negatively as well.
 By not getting enough exercise, a woman runs the risk of becoming overweight or obese.
-An overweight or obese woman, because she has more fat cells, can actually have too much estrogen.
+An overweight or obese woman, because she has more fat cells, can have too much estrogen.
 This overproduction of estrogen can negatively impact ovulation and conception.
-In addition, being overweight puts you at risk for insulin resistance, which can ultimately keep you from ovulating.
+Also, being overweight puts you at risk for insulin resistance, which can ultimately keep you from ovulating.

 Ultimately, doing regular exercise of 30 minutes a day three or four days a week can help to increase your fertility.